peachpiecompiler/peachpie-docs/docs/php-guide/msbuild.md

 </Project>
 ```

 The sample project file above is supposed to be saved as `your-project-name.msbuildproj`.
-This particular example targets class library projects, see the sections below on how to target different project types.
+This particular example includes all the `.php` files into the compilation, uses the PeachPie compiler and targets class library projects.
+See section [Output Type](#outputtype) below on how to target different project types.
 The project can be opened in Visual Studio 2017, Visual Studio Code, other IDEs or used from your favorite shell to build or run the project.

 ```bash
 dotnet build
 ```

-!!! note "before opening in Visual Studio 2017"
+!!!warning "before opening in Visual Studio 2017"
     In case you are opening the project in Visual Studio 2017, run once the restore command:
     ```bash
     dotnet restore